 One of the more common ways is to include a link to a relevant product in an article.
 Similarly, you can create content on a particular topic and include an affiliate link to products that are useful to the reader or user.

 Before we get into how you can begin with affiliate marketing, there are a few terms that you should be familiar with.

-If you’re considering doing affiliate marketing, knowing the key terms will definitely help avoid any confusions.
-Some of the more important terms that you should know are:
+If you’re considering doing affiliate marketing, knowing the key terms will help avoid any confusion.
+Some of the more essential terms are: